 One of the best ways to keep fairy knots away is with protective styles.
 "Braided styles and double-strand twists are great for preventing fairy knots," explains Powell.

 However, if protective styles aren’t your favorite, you can opt for styles that stretch out your natural hair instead.
 Elongated curls simply tangle less frequently.
 Just make sure you stretch your tresses evenly all throughout and that you keep it all pulled in the same direction to avoid knotting.
 "You’ll want a style that stretches the hair strands all the way to the ends to avoid any chances of those pesky knots," says Powell.

 For heat-free hair stretching options that'll help you prevent fairy knots before they start, check out this guide for extending natural hair.

-Your natural hair can really be enhanced when you tip your head over and give it a good scrunch.
+Your natural hair can be enhanced when you tip your head over and give it a good scrunch.
 Unfortunately, that movement can make fairy knots happen.
-Instead you should stretch your stands downward when you apply your styling products.
+Instead, you should stretch your stands downward when you apply your styling products.
 When your hair dries, you can use an afro pick to enhance volume if desired.

 Hydrate With a Deep Conditioner

 Another method to get rid of a fairy knot that you already have involves a keen eye, a bottle of conditioner, a rattail comb, and some diligence.
 When you have the fairy knot singled out, you’ll need to apply conditioner right on that tiny bulb.
 Gently rub until you finally see the knot start to part and proceed to undo it with the pointed tip of the comb.